windmill-labs/windmilldocs/blog/2023-09-05-teracapital-case-study/index.md

 Before Windmill, our clients used to receive a monthly PDF with data that was difficult to keep up to date.
 Now, we have improved our client-facing service without having to subscribe to countless Saas subscriptions.

+Here is an anonymized version of our client-facing dashboard:

 <iframe
 	width="560"
 	height="315"